-EuReCa PhD fellows will carry out research in a vibrant environment based on the pluri-disciplinary approaches and excellence offered by over 85 research groups comprising Institut Curie’s 12 research departments grouped into 4 domains and a translational department:
+EuReCa PhD fellows will carry out research in a vibrant environment based on the pluri-disciplinary approaches and excellence offered by over 85 research groups comprising Institut Curie’s 13 joint research units organised in 6 research areas and a translational department:

 Current PhD positions

 Applicants have to complete an online application form in English when the call is open.
-They may apply for 1 or 2 thesis project(s).
-Incomplete applications will not be eligible.
-No application will be accepted after the deadline January 28th, 2021 at 4:00pm CET (GMT +1).
+They may apply for 1 or 2 thesis project(s) without an order of preference.
+Incomplete and unsubmitted applications will not be eligible.
+No application will be accepted after the deadline January 13th, 2023 at 4:00pm CET (GMT +1).
 The following documents are required:

 - a CV,

 - a copy of the high school degree,

 - a copy of the university degrees including the European Master’s degree or equivalent master's degree (translated by the applicant in English) if already available,

 - a copy of the university grade transcript from the Master’s degree or equivalent master's degree which would formally entitle to embark on a doctorate (translated by the applicant in English) if already available,

 - 2 recommendation letters.
 Referees must have submitted their recommendation letters by the end of the call.
 We strongly advise applicants to contact their referees as soon as possible so that referees have enough time to upload the recommendation letter online.
 It is the applicant's responsibility to ensure that the 2 recommendation letters are uploaded by the referee before the call ends.